 Success does not come from the efforts of one alone, rather from the efforts of the collective.

 We have had overwhelming support for AMA’s online events with over 800 individual teachers from across New Zealand and the Pacific registering over the year.

-If you would like to share your stories and expertise on a Saturday morning in 2021 or have suggestions of topics you would like to hear more about get in touch
+If you would like to share your stories and expertise on a Saturday morning in 2021 or have suggestions of topics you would like to hear more about get in touch .